codewizard-01/Etch-A-Sketch/README.md

 # Etch-A-Sketch
 This is my version of Etch A Sketch.
-You can draw anything by using (w, a, s, d) keys.
+You can draw anything by using (left, right, up, and down) arrow keys.